chedug/Wallet/README.md

 ## Authentication and Authorization

-The projects implements *JSON Web Token*-based authentication,
+The project implements *JSON Web Token*-based authentication,

 You can obtain authentication token by **POST** `/api-auth/login/` and entering user credentials,